ibm-cloud-docs/containers/cluster-scaling-install-addon.md

 {: #autoscaler-remove-console}
 {: ui}

-Before disabling the add-on, [edit the autoscaler ConfigMap](/docs/containers?topic=containers-cluster-scaling-install-addon-enable) to stop scaling your working pools.
+1. [Edit the autoscaler ConfigMap](/docs/containers?topic=containers-cluster-scaling-install-addon-enable) to stop scaling your working pools.
-{: important}

 1. From the [{{site.data.keyword.containerlong_notm}} cluster dashboard](https://cloud.ibm.com/kubernetes/clusters), select the cluster where you want to enable autoscaling.

 1. On the **Overview** page, click **Add-ons**.

 1. On the **Add-ons** page, locate the Cluster Autoscaler add-on and click **Uninstall**

 ## Removing the cluster autoscaler add-on from the CLI
 {: #autoscaler-remove-cli}
 {: cli}

-Before disabling the add-on, [edit the autoscaler ConfigMap](/docs/containers?topic=containers-cluster-scaling-install-addon-enable) to stop scaling your working pools.
+1. [Edit the autoscaler ConfigMap](/docs/containers?topic=containers-cluster-scaling-install-addon-enable) to stop scaling your working pools.
-{: important}

 1. Disable the `cluster-autoscaler` add-on.